kusaldushmantha/hotel-merger-rest/README.md

     * This cache has a default TTL of 5min for all entries and the entire cache will be wiped every 5mins.
     * Since the code follows dependency inversion, this cache can be replaced independently with a distributed cache like Redis for complex scenarios without changing the high-level cache consuming module logic.
-    * Since supplier endpoints does not provide a way to query a specific hotel / destination ID.
-Upon cache miss, all the hotels will be queried from the supplier.
+    * The supplier endpoints do not provide a way to query a specific hotel / destination ID.
+Upon cache miss, suppliers will be queried to get all results and re-merging will happen.

 * Pagination and filtering support added.
 Every request will get Max 10 results (configurable) along with other pagination meta information like total result count, current page, next / prev page links if applicable.

-* Parallel querying of suppliers to get the hotel responses using a simple global fixed size thread pool to reduce overhead on individual thread creation and management per request.
+* Parallel querying of suppliers is used to get the hotel responses with a simple global fixed size thread pool to reduce overhead on individual thread creation and management per request.

 * External supplier querying has a configurable timeout of 5s.
-If the request exceeds 5s, then it will be timed out from this service and the response from only successful responses will be processed.
+If the external request does not complete within 5s, then it will be cancelled and only the successful responses will be processed.

 ### Scalability

-* The service is RESTful and stateless and scale independently as micro services if necessary.
+* The service is RESTful, stateless and can scale independently as a microservices if necessary.

-* The service is containerized with Docker to orchestrate with Kubernetes to allow autoscaling and auto recovery.
+* The service is containerized with Docker to orchestrate with Kubernetes to allow autoscaling and auto recovery if necessary.

 ### Robustness